y330/FragmentQR/README.md

 ____
 ## Getting started
-- select text
+1. select text
-- context menu --> "copy text fragment. next: open popup", which will copy a link to the selected text to your clipboard
+2. context menu --> "copy text fragment. next: open popup", which will copy a link to the selected text to your clipboard
-- open popup and paste into text area
+3. (optional)open popup and paste into text area to generate QR code

 Once someone opens the URL, they will be scrolled to the selected text which will be highlighted in yellow.